Roshan-Rawal/DTI-DigiTrainerAndInformer/README.md

 business information, can get online training, where they should start their small business in new city these all kind of information can be get in this portal.

-I used html,css and js for fronted and PHP in backend.
+I used html,css and js in fronted and PHP in backend.